Articles in the "Software" Category

 - The original 1980 version by Ritam Corporation of Fairfield, Iowa, which was available for the 16K cassette and 32K disk Model I. This version was distributed by Personal Software.
 (Personal Software, later renamed VisiCorp, was better known for their VisiCalc spreadsheet.)
 Ritam also sold a version for the Apple II for both cassette and disk.

-- Ritam Corporation also licensed Monty Plays Monopoly to Tandy Corporation.
-This version (catalog number 26-1952) cost $34.95 and seems to have been released in 1982.
+- Ritam Corporation also licensed Monty Plays Monopoly through Personal Software to Tandy Corporation.
+This version (catalog number 26-1952) cost $34.95 and was released in 1982.
 It was only available for the 32K disk Model III.
 This is the most common TRS-80 version.

 Unlike later Monopoly programs, Monty Plays Monopoly wasn’t designed to replace the board game but to supplement it.
 In fact, it requires “the board and all the equipment that comes with the game”, according to the manual.